Ring of Honor

 Ring of Honor (ROH) is an American professional wrestling promotion based in Jacksonville, Florida.
-The promotion was founded by Rob Feinstein on February 23, 2002, and was operated by Cary Silkin from 2004 until 2011; the promotion was subsequently sold to the Sinclair Broadcast Group, and then sold to Tony Khan.
+It was founded by former professional Rob Feinstein on February 23, 2002 and operated by promoter Cary Silkin from 2004 until 2011; the promotion was subsequently sold to the Sinclair Broadcast Group, and then sold to Tony Khan.

 Throughout the 2010s, ROH was considered the third largest wrestling promotion in the United States, behind WWE and Total Nonstop Action Wrestling, initially operating on an internet distribution model.
 Under Sinclair's ownership, ROH began talent-sharing deals with wrestling companies outside the U.S., expanded their television visibility through Sinclair's broadcast stations, and eventually established its own streaming service in 2018 called Honor Club.

 As Sinclair was struggling with debt in the late 2010s, ROH went on a hiatus at the end of 2021.
-In March 2022, the promotion was sold to Tony Khan, also the co-owner of All Elite Wrestling (AEW).
-The sale completed in May 2022.
-Currently, ROH operates as a sister promotion to AEW.
+In March 2022, the promotion was sold to Khan, also the co-owner of All Elite Wrestling (AEW).
+The sale completed in May 2022, and ROH began to operate as a sister promotion to AEW.